Display data as a Kanban board.

 The Kanban block allows you to display data from a data source in a Kanban Board layout.
 Most of the setup such as connecting the data source or configuring inline filters and search is similar to that of the List block, so let's skip those sections and proceed to the settings that are unique for this block.

-To demonstrate how the block works, we'll use an Aritable base that contains a list of tasks.
+To demonstrate how the block works, we'll use an Airtable base that contains a list of tasks.
 It has such fields as Assignee, Task Status, Task Description, etc. as shown below.

-Let's navigate to the Features tab of the block settings and look into the Group by option.
+Let's navigate to the Content tab of the block settings and look into the Grouping option.
 Here, you select the field by which you want to group the board items.
 If, for instance, the field has 3 values, the board will consist of 3 columns (each column is assigned one of the field values) and the records will be grouped accordingly.